bwqr/yelken/README.md

 ## Getting Started

-Best way to get started with Yelken is checking out *Hello World* example located under [examples](examples/hello-world) directory.
+Best way to get started with Yelken is checking out *Hello World* example located under [examples](examples/hello-world) directory

 ## Roadmap

-Yelken has an ambitious goal to change the CMS world by providing a software that requires low compute resources and provide many essential features as built in to its core while enabling extending itself with a powerful plugin ecosystem.
+Yelken has an ambitious goal to change the CMS world by providing a software that requires low compute resources and provide many essential features as built in to its core while enabling its extension with a powerful plugin ecosystem.
 To achieve its goal, it needs to

 * [ ] Complete planned features